 Jam 1:13-14, “Let no man say when he is tempted, I am tempted of God: for God cannot be tempted with evil, neither tempteth he any man: But every man is tempted, when he is drawn away of his own lust, and enticed.”
 The devil is always looking for our weaknesses, our lusts, to tempt us into an addiction, 1 Pet 5:8, “Be sober, be vigilant; because your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour:” Once we are lured into action by a temptation, we surrender our will to the power of the addiction and our lives are devoured by it, Rom 6:16, “Know ye not, that to whom ye yield yourselves servants to obey, his servants ye are to whom ye obey; whether of sin unto death, or of obedience unto righteousness?”
 Paul describes the problem of addiction, Rom 7:19-20, “For the good that I would I do not: but the evil which I would not, that I do.
 Now if I do that I would not, it is no more I that do it, but sin that dwelleth in me.”
-The seeds of sin dwell within every one of us in the form of our weaknesses, but when we seek God He will deliver us, Ps 50:15, “And call upon me in the day of trouble: I will deliver thee, and thou shalt glorify me.”
-When people witness the addicted freed by their faith in Jesus, God is glorified; and all who have witnessed it are drawn to reason with God for themselves.
+The seeds of sin dwell within every one of us, in the form of our weaknesses, but when we seek God He will deliver us, Ps 50:15, “And call upon me in the day of trouble: I will deliver thee, and thou shalt glorify me.”
+When we witness people freed from addictions, by their faith in Jesus, God is glorified; and all who have witnessed it are drawn to reason with God for themselves.
 This is but one form of God’s evangelism in this broken world.

 The solution to all forms of addiction is our reasoning with God, which allows us to use the Word of God when we are tempted, as Jesus demonstrated for us in the desert, Matt 4:3-4, “And when the tempter came to him, he said, If thou be the Son of God, command that these stones be made bread.
 But he answered and said, It is written, Man shall not live by bread alone, but by every word that proceedeth out of the mouth of God.”
-When we call on the Word of God the devil will retreat, Matt 4:10-11, “Then saith Jesus unto him, Get thee hence, Satan: for it is written, Thou shalt worship the Lord thy God, and him only shalt thou serve.
+When we call on the Word of God the devil will retreat, Jam 4:7, “Submit yourselves therefore to God.
+Resist the devil, and he will flee from you.”
+We cannot defeat the devil on our own, we need God’s Word to provide a way of escape, Matt 4:10-11, “Then saith Jesus unto him, Get thee hence, Satan: for it is written, Thou shalt worship the Lord thy God, and him only shalt thou serve.
 Then the devil leaveth him, and, behold, angels came and ministered unto him.”
-This is why most successful addiction treatment programs have the belief in a higher power as one of the first few steps, Jam 4:7, “Submit yourselves therefore to God.
-Resist the devil, and he will flee from you.”
-We cannot defeat the devil on our own, we need God to provide a way of escape, 1 Cor 10:13, “There hath no temptation taken you but such as is common to man: but God is faithful, who will not suffer you to be tempted above that ye are able; but will with the temptation also make a way to escape, that ye may be able to bear it.”
+This is why most successful addiction treatment programs have the belief in a higher power as one of the first few steps, 1 Cor 10:13, “There hath no temptation taken you but such as is common to man: but God is faithful, who will not suffer you to be tempted above that ye are able; but will with the temptation also make a way to escape, that ye may be able to bear it.”

 The evidence, which allows us to understand the works of the flesh, are before us daily, Gal 5:19-21, “Now the works of the flesh are manifest, which are these; Adultery, fornication, uncleanness, lasciviousness, Idolatry, witchcraft, hatred, variance, emulations, wrath, strife, seditions, heresies, Envyings, murders, drunkenness, revellings, and such like: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God.”
 God is warning us about the devil’s temptations, and the resulting behavior, which leads us away from God.
 He reminds us because He loves us and wants us to avoid being burned, Prov 6:27, “Can a man take fire in his bosom, and his clothes not be burned?”
 When we play with fire, there is a good chance we will get burned.